This page provides news about upcoming and in-progress code changes related to Development Services.

 The State of Washington will be adopting the 2018 International Building and Fire Codes on July 1, 2020.
 Building Division and Fire Department staff will be hosting three stakeholder workshops to provide information regarding the code adoption process.
 We will highlight significant code changes at the national, state and local level, and collect your input on potential changes to our adopted Building and Fire codes.

-The workshops will be held at the Bellevue Botanical Gardens, 12001 Main Street, Classroom C, from 1 p.m.- 4 p.m. on September 12, October 10 and November 21.
-Please join us for one of these workshops to learn more about the upcoming code changes and provide your input.
+The first two workshops were held on September 12 and October 10.
+The last workshop will be held on November 21 at the King County Library in Bellevue (room 1).
+Please join us to learn more about the upcoming code changes and provide your input.
 If you are unable to attend, you can submit feedback by emailing 2018ICodes@Bellevuewa.gov.